jgravelle-google/it-tools/examples/Readme.md

 Introduces a higher-level DSL for generating bindings for C++.
 Compiles to ITL, which can then be translated into JS.

-### 03- Static Linking (Wasm)
+### 03 - Static Linking (Wasm)

 Demonstrates loading multiple wasm modules from one IT component.

+### 04 - Self-hosting (manual)

+IT adapters implemented in handwritten wasm, as a proof of concept.

 # Planned

 These samples are not.
+They are notes for where we're going in the near future, to help clarify the bigger overall picture.

-### Self-hosting
+### Self-hosting (generated)

-IT linking implemented in Wasm.
-May depend on multiple memories.

 ### Static Component Linking